Fully local Reshetikhin-Turaev theories: Spherical structures and canonical orientations

-To find a trivialization, we may assume that~$F$ and~$M$ are simple.
+To trivialize~$S_M$, we may assume that~$F$ and~$M$ are simple.
 Replacing $F$ by the isomorphic object $\mathrm{End}_F(M)\in \fus$ reduces us to the case of the regular module $M ={}_FF$.
 The Serre functor~$S_F$ is identifiable with the double dual $**$ on the fusion category~$F$ (see \cite{dsps}).
 This also identifies the relative Serre functor~$S_M$ with the double dual.
 A tensor isomorphism $\mathrm{Id}_F \cong **$ would give the sought-after compatible trivialization of $S_M$.

 Now, a trivialization of~$S_F\in \mathrm{Aut}_\fus(F)$ is a tensor isomorphism, for some fixed $u\in F$,